THE AFRICAN UNION

 As the highest and most diverse inter-governmental organization in Africa, the African Union has managed to assert itself as a key player in the global arena.
 In managing Africa's international relations, the African Union has supported the development of African policies and institutions.
 With a level of success in the area of Peace and Security whilst currently working on finding African solutions to global problems including in Justice and Migration and advancing further Africa’s human progress, peaceful co-existence and welfare agenda.

-At ECDPM’s Africa’s Change Dynamics Programme, we work to promote inclusive forms of development in cooperation with public and civil society organisations between Africa and its international partners.
-Our aim is to support Africa’s efforts in its development agenda for positive development outcomes.
+At ECDPM, the African Institutions Programme works to promote inclusive forms of development in cooperation with public and civil society organisations between Africa and its international partners.
+Its aim is to support Africa’s efforts in its development agenda for positive development outcomes.